Ricardo Jimenez

 Right after graduating from university, I joined the SINPE (Costa Rica's ACH - our interbanking payment system at the Central Bank, BCCR), a new endeavor for our government that only had a very basic system in place for their first service.
 Early on I was asked to hire/build the next generation software development team and to design a modern architecture for the SINPE and its future services.What was great:- The team spirit that we built.- Lots of research and learning.-… Show more Right after graduating from university, I joined the SINPE (Costa Rica's ACH - our interbanking payment system at the Central Bank, BCCR), a new endeavor for our government that only had a very basic system in place for their first service.
 Early on I was asked to hire/build the next generation software development team and to design a modern architecture for the SINPE and its future services.What was great:- The team spirit that we built.- Lots of research and learning.- The quality of the software that we built.- The trust and empowerment our leaders gave us.- The freedom to select the technologies we wanted to work on.- Having budget to purchase leading edge hardware and software.- The noble purpose in our mission.- The impact we were having in our country.- Global visibility.
 Multiple countries wanted CR's SINPE software.
 BID, IMF, BCIE and the SWIFT protocol creator at MIT all endorsed our solution.Obstacles I faced:- Politics and bureaucracy.- Limited growth opportunities.- Not being able to let go of bad hirings, and no resources to coach them.- No soft skills training.- I was very young (21-25) and had a lot of growing up to do.
 Lots of interpersonal skills and time management challenges.- Traditional compensation packages at the bank were out of touch with the software dev industry.- Immature ecosystem.
 Many banks were against SINPE back then.- Long-time ACH global IT providers were very vocal about "the risks" and "lack of success stories" of using anything but their own solutions.What I learned:- Hiring great technical staff and building an amazing team.- Leading a team full of hi-potentials using ideas.- Building n-Tier mission critical architectures.- Great software development practices.- ALM and software methodologies.- Purchase processes in public sector.- Basic customer service and customer success skills.- Basic stakeholders management skills.- Using storytelling to communicate with non-technical stakeholders.
 Show less

-Ricardo Jimenez Skills
+Ricardo Jimenez education

-Frequently Asked Questions about Ricardo Jimenez
+Frequently asked questions about Ricardo Jimenez

 What company does Ricardo Jimenez work for?

-Ricardo Jimenez works for Soy Ia
+Ricardo Jimenez works for Soy IA.

 What is Ricardo Jimenez's email address?